subinkim/Challenge/ramp-fe-challenge/README.md

 ---

-# Bug 1: Select dropdown doesn't scroll with rest of the page
+# [DONE] Bug 1: Select dropdown doesn't scroll with rest of the page

 **How to reproduce:**